War / Africa

 Weekly net escalation pressure, last 90 days

-Fano Amhara militias operate as a semi-autonomous armed actor whose territorial ambitions in western Tigray run parallel to but are not controlled by Addis.
+Fano Amhara militias operate as a semi-autonomous armed actor whose territorial ambitions in western Tigray place them in tactical alignment with the TPLF.

 PRO-TPLF